UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Exercise equipment like treadmills or ellipticals

-Packing, Supplies, and Insurance Costs
+Packing, Supplies, and Moving Storage Fees

 Infographic shows packing supply costs ($200-$400) and compares Released Value vs. Full Value moving insurance.

-The True Cost of Packing Materials
+The True Cost of Packing Materials and Labor

-Understanding Moving Insurance
+Navigating Moving Insurance Protection

 Infographic comparing hidden costs of a DIY move versus hiring professional movers.